SzilviaDeahl/react-intro/README.md

 See [data](application/app-03/data.js) for an example.

-Next convert te top-level component from a props based one to a state based one.
+Next convert the top-level component from a props based one to a state based one.
 ```js
 var ListApplication = React.createClass({
 	getInitialState: function() {